Columbia Bugaboot Plus IV Omni-Heat Review

 Columbia also incorporates a small metal D-ring at the bottom of the tongue for gaiters.
 This is a nice feature that simplifies the gaiter installation process and helps keep them secure while trudging through the snow.

-The Bugaboot Plus IV has a unique and innovative sole design that gives these boots the best traction of all the boots we tested, earning them our Top Pick for Traction Award.
+The Bugaboot Plus IV has a unique and innovative sole design that gives these boots nearly the best traction of all the boots we tested.
 Columbia has done this by making a sole that looks strikingly similar to the tread of a snow tire.
 The Ice Control sole is made of a softer Michelin rubber compound with an aggressive tread pattern and generous siping on the sharply edged sole lugs.
 The sharp edges of the lugs do a great job of biting into snow and other surfaces, even when kicking into firm snow on a sidehill.
-Each thin slice (i.e. sip) on the lugs is effectively another biting edge that allows the rubber to grab onto the surface better than the competition.
+Each thin slice (i.e., sipe) on the lugs is effectively another biting edge that allows the rubber to grab onto the surface better than the competition.

-We tested the Bugaboot Plus IV side by side with the Keen Durand Polar and the Kamik Greenbay 4.
-We found the difference in traction quite dramatic.
+We tested them side by side with other competitors and found the difference in traction quite dramatic.
 With the Bugaboot on one foot and a competitor on the other, we had a tenacious grip on one side while we frequently slipped on the other.
-This performance earned it our highest marks for traction, and we recommend these boots to anyone who is seeking the absolute best grip on icy surfaces.
-Both the North Face Chilkat 400 and the Kamik Nationplus offer excellent traction as well, they can't quite match the Bugaboot though.
+We recommend these boots to anyone who is seeking the absolute best grip on icy surfaces.

 — Jeremy Benson